cncf/wg-serverless/workflow/spec/spec.md

 ### Workflow data input

 The initial data input into a workflow instance must be a valid [JSON object](https://tools.ietf.org/html/rfc7159#section-4).
 If no input is provided the default data input is the empty object:

 ```json
 {

 }
 ```

-Workflow data input is passed to the workflows "startsAt" state (the starting state) as data input.
+Workflow data input is passed to the workflow's "startsAt" state (the starting state) as data input.

 <p align="center">
 <img src="media/workflowdatainput.png" with="500px" height="300px" alt="Workflow data input"/>
 </p>

 ### Information passing between states

-States in Serverless workflow can receive data (Data Input) as well as produce a data result (Data Output).
+States in Serverless workflow can receive data (data input) as well as produce a data result (data output).
-The states data input is typically the presious states' data output.
-The states data output then becomes the data input of the state it transitions to.
+The states data input is typically the previous states data output.
+When a state completes its tasks, its data output is passed to the data input of the state it transitions to.

 There are two of rules to consider here:

 - If the state is the starting state its data input is the [workflow data input](#Workflow-data-input).